BaruchFisherman/spacehipster/spacehipster/README.md

 ========

 ## What is this?
-Typescript implementation of tSpacehipster Game from ZENVA.com tutorial.
+Typescript implementation of Spacehipster Game from ZENVA.com tutorial.